thephpleague/csv/docs/9.0/reader/statement.md

 The second mechanism is based on [RFC7111](https://www.rfc-editor.org/rfc/rfc7111) and allow selecting part of your document according to its rows, columns or cells coordinates.
-The RFC, and thus, our class assume that your data is column size consistant and, in absence of a specified header, it will use the first record as reference to determine the input number of columns.
+The RFC, and thus, our class assume that your data is column size consistent and, in absence of a specified header, it will use the first record as reference to determine the input number of columns.

 The RFC defines three (3) types of selections and the `FragmentFinder` class supports them all.